twstrike/cramershoup/README.md

 Installation
 ------------

-Make sure you include libsodium/libdecaf in CFLAGS and LDFLAGS
+Make sure you have libsodium and libdecaf installed

 Execute the following commands:

     $ ./autogen.sh
     $ ./configure
     $ make check
+    $ make install